-Whether you’re brand new to the sport of scuba diving or a seasoned pro, a close encounter with a sea turtle is likely high on your bucket list.
+Whether you’re brand new to the sport of scuba diving or a seasoned pro, a close encounter with a sea turtle is always appreciated.
 Their laid-back attitude toward divers and charismatic behaviour, like burying their heads in the reef while they nap or chilling out on private patches of coral, make them among the most sought after species for divers of all levels.

 Sea turtles can be found in all the world’s oceans except for the polar regions.
 That said, there are a handful of destinations where sea turtle numbers are especially high – delivering unparalleled underwater experiences.
 Read on to find out where you have the very best chances of spotting sea turtles on your dives, plus tips for when to visit.